paytrail/e2-module/README.md

 ### Payment widget with customer, product information and custom return urls

 Include customer information, discounted product and custom return urls.
-Payment, customer and product properties can be found from [documentation](https://docs.paytrail.com)
+Payment, customer and product properties can be found from [documentation][docs]

 ```php
 use Paytrail\E2Module\Merchant;